-- Complete Reading assignments and Study Guides. - Compose and post responses to Discussion topics. - Reply to classmates' discussion with quality interaction. - Complete chapter quizzes.
+- Read textbook chapters and complete Study Guides. - Post responses to Discussion topics. - Reply to classmates' discussion with quality interaction. - Complete chapter quizzes.
 Check My Grades to verify record of completion. - Schedule and complete 2-3 hours Field Experience - Work on Activity Planning or other assignments

-If a student finds that he/she cannot fulfill the requirements of the course, it is the student's responsibility to initiate withdrawal from the course.
+\If a student finds that he/she cannot fulfill the requirements of the course, it is the student's responsibility to withdraw from the course.
 A formal drop of the course will prevent an "F" and will help protect the student's grade point average.
 Drops may be completed through the registrar's office at South Plains College.
-Last drop date for the college is April 28, 2016.
+Last drop date for the college is April 27, 2017.